arungudelli/angularjswiki/content/en/angular/ngmodelchange-change-angular/index.md

 To get the value of changed value we need to use `e.target.value` property.

-And it only triggered only when we move the focus away from the input element i.e., blurred the input.
+And it will be triggered only when we move the focus away from the input element i.e., blurred the input.

 {{< video src="/img/videos/change-example.mp4" srcwebm="/img/videos/change-example.webm">}}